kwen15/cardandslot/README.md

-You have one new message.

-Skip to content
-Using Camarines Sur Polytechnic Colleges Mail with screen readers

-Conversations

-Program Policies
-Powered by Google
-Last account activity: in 5 minutes
-Details
 # Card and Slot

 A Flask-based betting simulation application that provides interactive casino-style games and Monte Carlo simulations to analyze house edge and player outcomes across various game types.